Skip navigation

 • The framework supporting the University’s investments.

-• The risk and return objective of the University’s General Cash Float portfolio.
+• The risk and return objective of the University’s General Cash Float and Long Term Investment Pool;

 The investment objectives, strategies and constraints of the portfolio are stated in quantifiable terms for the purpose of measurement and accountability.
-The Council (or its delegate) must determine an investment strategy for the portfolio (the investment strategy) and a strategy for the prudential management of any reserves of the portfolio (the reserves strategy).
-The investment strategy will have regard to the circumstances of the portfolio, including all legislative and regulatory requirements.
+The Council (or its delegate) must determine an investment strategy with regards to the circumstances of the portfolio annually.

-This policy should be read and used in conjunction with the following policies:
+This policy should be read and used in conjunction with the following:

 Scope